 Prose may be chiselled in stone, as in the Bible, or curiously carved in wood, as in the elizabethans, or etched on glass with a diamond pencil, as in Chesterfield or La Rochefoucauld, or wrought in steel, like a hard modern style, cold, tensile, polished and unnatural.

 The best modern prose was written in the glazed textures and simple shapes of Mies’s buildings, Mondrian’s pictures and Brancusi’s carvings.
 Like modern building, it is a modular, horizontal art of clean transparent lines.
-The old classicism was olympian, the new classicism is industrial.

 Most writing is not prose, as most building is not architecture.